 Its uniqueness comes from a modifier that you can find in the indicator properties.

-It allows you to select any of the nine different timeframes that you can watch in the current time frame.
-For example, you can trade the 5-minute chart with H1 pivot points attached to the chart.
-Additionally, you can customise the indicator to your liking via additional options in the indicator properties.
+It allows you to select any of the nine different timeframes that you can watch within the current time frame.
+For example, you can trade the 5-minute chart with the H1 pivot points attached to the chart.
+Additionally, you can customise the indicator to your liking via additional options located within the indicator properties.

-When we apply 5,13,1 instead of standard 12,26,9 settings, we can have a visual representation of the MACD patterns for cryptocurrency CFD signals.
+When we apply 5,13,1 instead of the standard 12,26,9 settings, we can get a visual representation of the MACD patterns for cryptocurrency CFD signals.
 These patterns could be applied to various trading strategies and systems as an additional filter for taking trade entries.
-In our opinion, the best MACD setting for a MACD pattern is, indeed, 5,13,1.
-How to analyse cryptocurrency CFDs?
-Try to follow these MACD patterns.
+Many professional traders think that the best MACD setting for a MACD pattern is 5,13,1.
+So how do traders analyse cryptocurrency CFDs?
+They try to follow these MACD patterns:

 A Bearish continuation pattern marks an upside trend continuation.
-First, the MACD makes an upside turn from point A marking a retracement.
-Subsequently, when point A is broken by the MACD histogram, it is a signal for a short entry.
+First, the MACD makes an upside turn from point A, marking a retracement.
+Subsequently, when point A is broken by the MACD histogram, it displays a signal for a short entry.

 When the MACD comes down towards the 0 line and turns back up just above the 0 line, it is normally a trend continuation move.
 Points A and B mark the uptrend continuation.

 When the MACD comes up towards the 0 line and turns back down just below the 0 line, it is normally a trend continuation move.
 Points A and B mark the downtrend continuation.